agentultra/zig8/README.md

 Most games run well at the default speed.
 You can slow down or speed up the emulator with the `[` and `]` keys respectively if needed.

+You can resize the display with `,` and `.` to decrease/increase the size from the default.

 ## Building

 You'll need Zig `0.15.1` and SDL2 installed: